MBBS in Italy

 Individual universities (Milan, Padua, Bologna, etc.)

-After the publication of the IMAT results
+After IMAT results publication

 Italian Government Scholarships for Specific Countries